-Mastering the mind: one of the foundations for getting control of your mind and increasing mental and emotional clarity is getting and staying centered.
+How to master the mind: develop mental and emotional clarity by getting and staying centered.

 Are you on or off your throne?
-Your consciousness has a location and it matters what it is.
+Your consciousness has a location and it matters where it is.

 Where are you?
-In any given moment, in any given interaction with the world?
+In any given moment, in any given interaction?